Craigryy/Assemble-0.1.0/README.md

 ## Installation

-You can install `assemble-0.1.0  by downloading the zip file and saving the folder to your desktop `:
+You can install `assemble-0.1.0  by downloading the zip file and saving the folder unto your desktop `:

 ```console
 cd desktop(step 1)